NEET/JEE Coaching Scholarship

 Answer:

-According to the question, the bag contains only lemon-flavored candies.
-So the event that Malini takes out a lemon-flavored candy is a sure event.
+As per the question, the bag contains only lemon-flavoured candies.
+So the event that is happening in this case is a sure event.
 Therefore,

 Answer: